universalmindpbc/g-o-o-d-b-l-o-c-k-e-o-r-a/README.md

 ## Acknowledgements

 We're grateful to the contributers to [uBlock Origin](https://github.com/gorhill/uBlock) and [uBlock](https://github.com/chrisaljoudi/uBlock), who have written much of the open source code used here.

+This wiki draws heavily on the work of contributers to the [uBlock Origin wiki](https://github.com/gorhill/uBlock/wiki) and the [uMatrix wiki](https://github.com/gorhill/uMatrix/wiki/About-the-required-permissions)).

 Thanks to the hundreds of people who help maintain the filter lists that power Goodblock and other ad blockers and privacy extensions.